Conditions of access

 - litter, pollute or discharge substances likely to pollute land or waters

-- damage or interfere with any plants or animals including removing plant material
+- damage or interfere with any flora (including removing plant material)

 - damage, disturb or interfere with sites of cultural or historical significance